Tech updates with BBC Digital Planet

 Ghislaine joins the programme with many years of experience in integrating the human body and digital technologies.

 Passionately considering from all angles the best outcomes for us living beings within this wonderful world.

 A Reader in Digital Immersion at the University of Greenwich, she is Creative Director and curates and presents worldwide on her futuristic ideas.

 Whilst 91.5 & 102.5 FM strives to bring you the latest in Phuket news via internet radio, 91.5 & 102.5 FM also wants to offer you information from around the globe.
 Phuket Thailand may not be the most up to date in the technological world.

 Why not give the other shows at Phuket Island Radio a listen.
-Don’t forget to catch Top of the Pops also from the BBC at 4pm every Sunday, tune in and hear for yourself why 91.5 & 102.5 FM are The Phuket Radio stations.
+Don’t forget to catch Top of the Pops from the BBC at 4 pm every Sunday.
+Tune into BBC Discovery, BBC Health Check and BBC Science in Action, all available each week On Demand.
+Listen to why 91.5 & 102.5 FM is The Phuket Radio station.

 Digital Planet from the BBC on Phuket FM Radio